swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 Notably, since Swift 5.7’s [SE-0338: Clarify the Execution of Non-Actor-Isolated Async Functions](https://github.com/apple/swift-evolution/blob/main/proposals/0338-clarify-execution-non-actor-async.md), functions which are not isolated to an actor will always hop to the default global concurrent executor, which is great for correctness and understanding the code and avoids “hanging onto” actors  longer than necessary.
 This is also a desirable semantic for code running on the `MainActor` calling into `nonisolated` functions, since it allows the main actor to be quickly freed up to proceed with other work, however it has a decremental effect on applications which want to *avoid* hops in order to maximize request processing throughput.
 This is especially common with event-loop based systems, such as network servers or other kinds of tight request handling loops.

-As Swift concurrency is getting adopted in a wider variety of performance sensitive codebases, it has become clear that the lack of control over where nonisolated functions execute is a noticable problem.
+As Swift concurrency is getting adopted in a wider variety of performance sensitive codebases, it has become clear that the lack of control over where nonisolated functions execute is a noticeable problem.
 At the same time, the defensive "hop-off" semantics introduced by [SE-0338](https://github.com/apple/swift-evolution/blob/main/proposals/0338-clarify-execution-non-actor-async.md) are still valuable, but sometimes too restrictive and some use-cases might even say that the exact opposite behavior might be desirable instead.

 This proposal acknowledges the different needs of various use-cases, and provides a new flexible mechanism for developers to tune their their applications and avoid potentially un-necessary context switching when possible.